Covariant conservation laws, local invariance and Noether's second theorem: Introduction

-where $j_a^{\mu}$ is the corresponding current, with the index $a$ being related to the symmetry in question.
 This is her most famous result, and in many physicists' minds, this is what Noether's theorem is about.

-However, in this paper, we are concerned with covariant conservation laws.
-To help us set our issue, let us consider two theories: General Relativity and Yang-Mills theories.
-In the case of General Relativity, the energy-momentum tensor of matter obeys a covariant conservation equation, which is reduced to Eq. \eqref{gr} for a flat metric

-where $\nabla_{\mu}$ is the covariant derivative of the Levi-Civita connection, whose entries correspond to the Christoffel symbols $\Gamma^{\nu}_{\mu\alpha}$.
-Likewise, in Yang-Mills theories, the current of matter obeys an equation of covariant conservation which reduces to Eq. \eqref{ym} for a vanishing connection,

-where $D_{\mu}$, $C_{abc}$, and $A_{\mu }^{a}$ are the corresponding covariant derivative, structure constants, and vector potential of the gauge group in question.

-The similarity between Eqs. \eqref{gr} and \eqref{ym} on one hand, and Eqs. \eqref{gr2} and \eqref{ym2} on the other hand, may make one believe that the former equations arise as a consequence of Noether's first theorem too.
-However, that cannot be the case, as Noether's first theorem concerns global symmetries, not local symmetries (as is the case in General Relativity and Yang-Mills theories), and it provides currents with vanishing divergence, not with vanishing covariant divergence (we explore this issue more in-depth in Section \ref{last}).
+The similarity between Eqs. \eqref{gr2} and \eqref{ym2} on one hand, and Eqs. \eqref{gr} on the other hand, may make one believe that the former equations arise as a consequence of Noether's first theorem too.
+However, that cannot be the case, as Noether's first theorem concerns global symmetries, not local symmetries (as is the case in General Relativity and Yang-Mills theories).